Boat Terminology – A Boat Glossary of What You Should Know

 Pilings are what you will find near docks.
 They are usually a vertical pole, or a cylindrical piece of wood driven into the water’s bottom and used to support a pier as a mooring site.

-When facing the front of the boat, port side is to the left of the boat.
+When facing the front of the boat, port side is to the left hand side of the boat.